 Working set hours in a set location was starting to get to me.
 I’ve never been a morning person, and I’m loathed to go through heaps of makeup and wear professional clothes every day for the sake of working for somebody else’s business.
 Somebody else’s dreams.

 As I went through a lengthy online interview process for a remote yet salaried role, I started to realise that there was a lot more out there that I hadn’t yet considered.

 And when that particular role didn’t work out and I was just a few weeks from the end of my notice period, it struck me.
 If I wanted the flexibility and the work from home lifestyle, I had to make it happen myself.

 So, just like that, with my heart in my mouth, I went for it.

-With no plan, and certainly no guide, I became self employed.
+With no plan, and certainly no guide, I made my own job, and I became self employed.